-1. Two lines down centre of court, passing between pairs.
-Practise all passes.
+1. Two (2) lines down centre of court, passing between pairs.
+Practice all passes.

-2. Four lines across baseline.
-Players run xx~x in straight line up court and back passing in pairs.
+2. Four (4) lines across baseline.
+Players run in straight line up court and back passing in pairs.

-3. Player-in-the-middle: Using the centre circle and keyway circles, five (or more) players line up around the edge of the circle.
-One player in the middle attempts to stop the player with the ball passing.
-If he touches the ball, those two players exchange positions.
-Players around the circle may not pass to players directly beside them.
+3. Using centre circle and keyway circle, 5 (or more) players line up around edge of circle.
+One player in middle attempts to stop player with ball passing.
+If he touches the ball those 2 players exchange position.
+Players around circle may not pass to players directly beside them.

-4. Cat and Mouse Drill.
-Players in groups of three.
-Players stand in a straight line with one in the middle.
-Two players on the outside must attempt to pass the ball to each other past the player in the middle.
-If the player in the middle touches the ball the passer must replace him.
+4. Cat and mouse drill.
+Players in groups of 3.
+Players stand in straight line with 1 in middle.
+2 players on outside must attempt to pass the ball to each other past the player in the middle.
+If the player in the middle touches the bass, the passes must replace him.
 Players in the outside must be 4-5 metres apart and must keep a pivot on the ground at all times.